TheBarret/Latency-Analyser/README.md

 The derivative of the phase response with respect to frequency.
 It measures the rate of change of the phase delay and is often considered as a time delay.

+Window Functions (Filters):
+- None filter

+The simplest type of window where all the data points are given equal weight, it provides the best resolution but worst spectral leakage

+- Hanning

+Good balance between frequency resolution and spectral leakage.
+It's useful in many general-purpose signal processing applications

+- Blackman

+The Blackman window further reduces spectral leakage compared to the Hamming window, but at the expense of frequency resolution, it's useful when you need to suppress side lobes even further

+- Bartlett

+The Bartlett window function basically forms a triangular shape which is non-zero from the left endpoint to the right endpoint of the window.
+It's simple to compute and implement.
+The Bartlett window offers a reasonable compromise between the amount of spectral leakage and the resolution of the frequency estimation.
+It has reduced "scalloping loss

 How to intiatlize the hub:

 ```